The Pennsylvania workers' compensation system has a lot of rules, and one of the first ones you will encounter has to do with doctors.

 If you work with our law firm, you can feel confident that we're doing everything possible to protect your work comp benefits.

 Contact us for a free legal consultation.
 There's no obligation to use our services, and after we talk to you, we'll discuss your options.
-Call 1-866-943-3427, or fill out a free legal evaluation – we're available 24/7.
+Call 1-866-943-3427, or fill out a free legal consultation – we're available 24/7.

 When your employer has a "panel of doctors" posted at your work site, you must see one of these physicians for the first 90 days in order to receive any workers' compensation payments for your medical bills.
 These doctor visits are called Independent Medical Exams (IME).